Cycle Time

 Metric Breakdown

 CODING - Time to Issue PR from First Commit.
-This metric corresponds to the coding time and is the time elapsed from the first commit to creating a PR.
+This metric represents the coding time, measuring the elapsed time from the first commit to the creation of a Pull Request (PR).

 PICKUP - Time to First Review.
-This metric indicates how fast reviewers pick up their peers' PRs for review and is the time between when a PR is opened and the first time an engineer reviews that PR.
+This metric indicates how quickly reviewers pick up their peers' PRs.
+It measures the time between when a PR is opened and the first review by an engineer.

 REVIEW - Time to Merge from First Review.
-This metric signifies how fast do submitters incorporate feedback from their peers in code review and is the time from a PR's first review to that PR being merged.
+This metric signifies how fast submitters incorporate feedback from their peers during code review.
+It measures the time from a PR's first review to its merge.

 DEPLOY - Time to Deploy from Merge.
-This metric is an indicator of how fast code gets deployed into production and is the time between when a PR is merged to when it gets released into production.
+This metric indicates how quickly code is deployed into production.
+It measures the time between when a PR is merged and when it is released into production.

-We've aggregated benchmark values from our platform for each stage of the cycle time.
-Green bars indicate leading values, yellow bars indicate average values, and red bars indicate below-average values.
+We have aggregated benchmark values from our platform for each stage of the cycle time.
+Green bars indicate leading values, yellow bars represent average values, and red bars signify below-average values.

 • For CODING: